 The Court ruled in Rosenfeld on the same day that it decided Lewis v.
 City of New Orleans and Brown v.
 Oklahoma.
 The cases involved the question of whether profane and abusive language crossed the line from First Amendment-protected expression into the unprotected category of fighting words.

-Man was convicted for profane language during school board meeting
+Court vacated conviction for profane language during school board meeting

 Rosenfeld involved the conviction of a person in New Jersey who had, according to Justice William H. Rehnquist, “used the adjective ‘M— f—’ on four different occasions while concluding his remarks” to an audience of about 150 people that included about 40 children and 25 women at a public school board meeting.